Jaspreetsm21/otherrun/README.md

 - Losing twice as many matches than other groups
 - Losing more matches away
-- Fewer matches result in draw
+- Fewer matches result in a draw
-- Match result in fewer goal difference meaning majority of the matches are won or lost.
+- Match result in fewer goal difference meaning the majority of the matches is won or lost.

 ### Cluster 4 (Spending £49M - more spending more draws)